Should I buy my property in a trust, company or in my own name?

 As you technically don’t own the company or the trust, it makes sense that you can distance yourself from these structures financially and legally – yet you control the trust, and indirectly the control of the company.

-Can I move my property to a different entity?
+Can I transfer my property to a different entity?

 Conclusion